taeastmo/16BMB_manual/docs/source/operations/item_007_yz_pos.rst

    - Switch to :ref:`radiography measurement mode <radiography_mode>`.
    - Narrow slit size to those of EDXD measurement.
    - Mark the narrow slit size and position by tape or something on monitor.
-   - Open slit (click 'for Camera') for radiography measurement.
+   - Open slit (click :guilabel:`for Camera`) for radiography measurement.
    - Move sample position to x-ray beam position shown by a mark on monitor.